marlonmetal/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 ## Step 3: Set up node_exporter <a id="exporter"></a>

-In addition to metrics from AvalancheGo, let’s set up monitoring of the machine itself, so we can check CPU, memory, network and disk usage and be aware of any anomalies.
+In addition to metrics from MetalGo, let’s set up monitoring of the machine itself, so we can check CPU, memory, network and disk usage and be aware of any anomalies.
 For that, we will use node_exporter, a Prometheus plugin.

 Run the script to execute the third step: